Top 10 Scariest Pokemon

 Also, when you think about a space virus, you imagine something that could infect creatures like humans, possibly killing or consuming them, and turning them into Deoxys.
 The world is definitely safer without Deoxys if that's the case.

-?
-Buzzwole Buzzwole is a dual-type Bug/Fighting Pokémon introduced in Generation VII.
-It is not known to evolve into or from any other Pokémon.
-It is one of the Ultra Beasts and is known by the code name UB-02 Absorption.
+Buzzwole is a dual-type Bug and Fighting Pokémon introduced in Generation VII.
+It does not evolve into or from any other Pokémon.
+Buzzwole is one of the Ultra Beasts and is identified by the code name UB-02 Absorption.

 Nothing is scarier than a mosquito, so a muscular mosquito can be the stuff of nightmares.

-Yveltal Yveltal is a fictional creature in the Pokemon Franchise.
-Introduced in the 6th gen, Yveltal is a legendary Dark/Flying type Pokemon, and is the mascot of Pokemon Y. It is classified as the Destruction Pokemon.
-Yveltal has the ability to absorb life energy, and when its life comes to an end, it steals... read more
+Yveltal is a fictional creature in the Pokémon franchise.
+Introduced in the sixth generation, Yveltal is a legendary Dark and Flying-type Pokémon and the mascot of Pokémon Y. It is known as the Destruction Pokémon.

 The very embodiment of death, or turning you into stone Medusa-style with its wings.
 I do not understand why this beat out the more pleasant Xerneas in that Japanese poll.